Methodology used by Oxford Economics [i] in calculating BP’s impact on the UK economy

 Following UK economic impact modelling, regional economic impact modelling was carried out using techniques initially developed by the academics Flegg and Webber. [v] The techniques involve constructing regional IO models by applying location quotients (LQs) [vi] and regional size adjustments to the standard UK IO tables.
-These adjustments allow for better estimates of the location of gross value added supported in the indirect, induced and capital expenditure channels.
-The result is that geographies with higher concentrations of industries receiving procurement or household expenditure have larger impacts.
+These adjustments allow for better estimates of the location of gross value added supported in the indirect and capital expenditure channels.
+The result is that geographies with higher concentrations of industries receiving procurement have larger impacts.

 [i] Oxford Economics was founded in 1981 as a commercial venture with Oxford University’s business college to provide economic forecasting and modelling to UK companies and financial institutions expanding abroad.
-Since then, we have become one of the world’s foremost independent global advisory firms, providing reports, forecasts and analytical tools on more than 200 countries, over 100 industrial sectors and 4,000 cities and locations.
-Our best-of-class global economic and industry models and analytical tools give us an unparalleled ability to forecast external market trends and assess their economic, social and business impact.
+Since then, we have become one of the world’s foremost independent global advisory firms, providing reports, forecasts and analytical tools on more than 200 countries, 250 industrial sectors, and 7,000 cities and regions.
+Our best-in-class global economic and industry models and analytical tools give us an unparalleled ability to forecast external market trends and assess their economic, social and business impact.

-[iii] ONS, (2018), United Kingdom Input-Output Analytical Tables, 2014.
-Input-output tables are designed to give a snapshot of an economy at a particular time, showing the major spending flows from ‘final demand’ (i.e. consumer spending, government spending and exports to the rest of the world); intermediate spending patterns (i.e., what each sector buys from every other sector – the supply chain); how much of that spending stays within the economy; and the distribution of income between employment income and other income (mainly profits).
+[iii] ONS, (2020), United Kingdom Input-Output Analytical Tables, 2016.
+Input-output tables are designed to give a snapshot of an economy at a particular time, showing the major spending flows from ‘final demand’ (i.e. consumer spending, government spending, and exports to the rest of the world); intermediate spending patterns (i.e., what each sector buys from every other sector – the supply chain); how much of that spending stays within the economy; and the distribution of income between employment income and other income (mainly profits).
 In essence, an input-output model is a table that shows who buys what from whom in the economy.
-The latest available domestic-use input-output table for the UK, published by the ONS, was for the calendar year 2014.
+The latest available domestic-use input-output table for the UK, published by the ONS in 2020, was for the calendar year 2016.

 The following terms are used in the report on BP’s impact on the UK economy.
 Every effort has been made to align reported figures with Office for National Statistics (ONS) norms.